StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 **4.Configure listen address:**

    Set the `listen_address` parameter to the IP address of the node within the cluster.
-This address is used by other nodes within the cluster to communicate.
+Other nodes within the cluster use this address to communicate.

 **5.Configure RPC address:**